-What Makes the Best Sub Base for Concrete Slab?
+How to Make the Best Sub Base for Concrete Slab?
 (Explained!)

 Do I Need a Sub-Base for a Concrete Slab?

 A concrete slab-on-grade foundation for a garage rests on the “soil support system” below it.
-The soil support system consists of three layers; subgrade, sub-base and base.
-A well compacted sub-base using high quality aggregates results in a concrete slab that is strong, stable and durable.
+The soil support system consists of three layers; subgrade, sub-base, and base.
+A well-compacted sub-base using high-quality aggregates results in a concrete slab that is strong, stable, and durable.

-What is Soil Support System?
+What is a Soil Support System?

-SubgradeThis is the existing soil.
+Subgrade | This is the existing soil.
 The soil may have been improved by the addition of fresh soil.
-The soil layer is compacted.
+The soil layer is compacted. |

-BaseBase consists of layers of gravel and sand over the sub base.
-This is smoothed out & compacted.
+Sub Base | The base consists of layers of gravel and sand over the sub base.
+This is smoothed out & compacted. |

-The quality of the soil support system, both in terms of quality of materials used and the workmanship, plays a critical role in determining the load bearing capacity of the concrete slab.
+The quality of the soil support system, both in terms of the quality of materials used and the workmanship, plays a critical role in determining the load bearing capacity of the concrete slab.
 And, of course, this has a significant effect on the life of the concrete garage floor.

 Why is Sub Base Important?

 An important function of the sub-base is to provide a stable and even foundation to the concrete slab.
-It helps distribute the weight of the slab evenly and prevent settling or shifting over time.
+It helps distribute the weight of the slab evenly and prevents settling or shifting over time.

-It is important to note that the subgrade by itself, almost always has the load bearing capacity required.
+It is important to note that the subgrade by itself, almost always has the load-bearing capacity required.
 The total load on the subgrade below a garage floor is typically 125 psf (75 psf dead load from the concrete slab and 50 psf live load from cars, storage, etc.).
-Subgrades, depending on the soil type, have a load bearing capacity of 2000 psf or more as per Concrete Network.
+Subgrades, depending on the soil type, have a load-bearing capacity of 2000 psf or more as per Concrete Network.

 The sub-base is required to provide stability and minimize the transfer of ground movement, caused by hydrostatic or seismic stresses, to the concrete slab-on-grade.